yzeng1121/virtual_soundboard/README.md

 ------------------------------------------------------------------------
-This was a random small project I decided to make because I couldn't find a website with the meme sounds that I wanted, so I created one from scratch that's customizeable.
+This was a random small project I decided to make because I couldn't find a website with the sound effects that I wanted, so I created one from scratch that's customizeable.
 ------------------------------------------------------------------------